-The executor may only refuse the designation for a justified cause.
-Otherwise, the person designated as executor will give ground for disqualification from inheritance.
-This designation cannot be delegated, except in those cases where the testator has so provided, and it is not transferable to the heirs of the executor.
-It should be pointed out that the executor must answer with respect to his administration for up to ordinary negligence, and the heirs or legatees shall likewise be entitled to demand guarantees from the executor regarding the security of the assets, when the executor has possession thereof.
+The executor may only refuse the designation for a justified cause; otherwise, the person designated as the executor will give ground for disqualification from inheritance.
+This designation cannot be delegated, except in cases in which the testator has so provided, and it is not transferable to the heirs of the executor.11 It should be pointed out that the executor is liable with respect to his or her administration up to ordinary negligence, and the heirs or legatees are likewise entitled to demand guarantees from the executor regarding the security of the assets when the executor has possession.

-In an intestate succession, the heirs acquire the possession of the inheritance from the moment of its denouncement;12 this legal fiction is known as lawful possession of the inheritance.
-The purpose of the lawful possession is for the inheritance not to be considered heirless or with no apparent owner, as well as to allow the heirs to assign their option right (inventory benefit), that is, their right to accept or renounce the inheritance or legacy and to exercise the joint administration of the estate.13
+In intestate succession, the heirs acquire the possession of the inheritance from the moment of its denouncement;12 this legal fiction is known as lawful possession of the inheritance.
+The purpose of lawful possession is that the inheritance is not considered heirless or with no apparent owner, as well as to allow the heirs to exercise their option right (inventory benefit), that is, their right to accept or renounce the inheritance or legacy, or to accept it only up to the value of the liabilities, and to exercise the joint administration of the estate.13

-Where there is community property, the assets that are included are managed by the surviving spouse.14
+Where there is community property, assets that are included are administered jointly by the surviving spouse and executor.14

-Before the formal inventory is taken and it is completed, the administrators of the estate are required to hold the assets representing the decedent's estate under deposit (the law indicates that any personal property must be kept under lock and key).
-When the inventory and appraisals become final, the administrators may dispose of the assets in order to pay the liabilities of the decedent, and if the money available is insufficient in order to pay the debts of the inheritance or legacy, the spouse, the executor or any one of the heirs, may request the sale of certain assets in a public auction, or at a stock exchange, where applicable.
+Before the formal inventory is taken and completed, the administrators of the estate are required to hold the assets representing the decedent's estate under deposit (the law indicates that any personal property must be kept under lock and key).
+When the inventory and appraisals become final, the administrators may dispose of the assets in order to pay the liabilities of the decedent, and if the available funds are insufficient to cover the liabilities of the inheritance or legacy, the spouse, executor or any one of the heirs may request the sale of certain assets in a public auction or at a stock exchange, where applicable.
 If there is real estate property, any of the heirs may ask the judge to issue the decree of effective possession in favour of all the heirs, and to order its recording in the Registry of Public Instruments.
 This recording grants the heirs the power to dispose of the real estate.

-Likewise, considering the fact that under tax law an unsettled estate is subject to income taxes from the date of the death until the execution of the decision approving the partition, or of the issuance of the public deed, the executor or the heirs who have accepted the inheritance, must act as representatives of the succession before the state, in order to comply with the formal tax obligations, such as the filing of tax returns, and to make the corresponding payments at the estate's expense.
+Likewise, considering the fact that, under tax law, an unsettled estate is subject to income taxes from the date of death until the execution of the decision approving the partition, or of the issuance of the public deed, the executor or heirs who have accepted the inheritance must act as the representative of the succession before the state in order to comply with formal tax obligations, such as the filing of tax returns, and to make corresponding payments at the estate's expense.

-There are certain regulations in Colombia that are similar to the tenancy systems in other countries.
-Among them is that contemplated in Law 258 of 1996, known as encumbrance as Family Dwelling.
-This encumbrance applies to real estate properties acquired in full by one or both spouses, either before or after the marriage, and intended as a place of abode for the family.
-The main consequences of the encumbrance as Family Dwelling are, on the one hand, the non-attachability of the property designated as such, 15 and on the other hand, that, in order to sell the property, the encumbrance must be lifted through a public deed signed by both spouses.
+Certain regulations in Colombia are similar to the tenancy systems in other countries.
+Among them is that contemplated in Law 258 of 1996, known as encumbrance as a family dwelling.
+This encumbrance applies to real estate property acquired in full by one or both spouses, either before or after the marriage, and intended as a place of abode for the family.
+The main consequences of the encumbrance as a family dwelling are, on the one hand, the non-attachability of the property designated as such,15 and on the other hand, that, in order to sell the property, the encumbrance must be lifted through a public deed signed by both spouses.